-Samsung Developer Conference registration now openAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Developer Conference registration now openAlex Wagner - Editorial Director of News and Content

 A little over a month after announcing plans to host its very first developer-focused event, Samsung today officially opened registration for its upcoming Developer Conference.
 The gathering will take place from Oct.
 27-29 at the St. Francis Hotel in San Francisco, Calif., and Samsung revealed today that tickets to its shindig will be priced at $299 each.
 In exchange for their hard-earned cash, developers will have access to a variety of keynotes and working sessions as well as an event open exclusively to developers during the evening of Oct.
 28.